 While ashes and grass may seem unrelated, the remnants from a cozy fire can ultimately benefit your lawn.
 Certain ashes improve soil in many parts of the United States, creating healthier growing environments for plants and delivering valuable nutrients to grass.
 Whether ashes will help your grass grow depends on the ashes and your soil.

 Ashes Worth Saving

 A cord of logs from a dense hardwood such as oak produces more ash and more nutrients than a cord from less-dense softwood such as pine.
 Wood ash from natural, untreated wood is the only type you should use to fertilize your grass.
-Ash from cardboard, painted wood and similar trash or debris contains toxins harmful to grass and plants.
+Ash from cardboard, painted wood, pressure-treated lumber, and similar trash or debris contains toxins harmful to grass and plants.

 When Grass Benefits